Could Toilet Paper

 often bacteria will be flushed from the urinary tract before an infection can start.

 And have a glass of water!
 Fun in the bedroom can leave lingering bacteria in

 Let your parts breathe!
 Wear cotton or lose fitting undies to bed, and make sure

 to change them frequently.
 Treat yourself like the queen you are!
 No need to

 wipe or clean with chemicals that trigger inflammation or cause allergic

 reactions.
 Avoid scented, bleached, and highly processed personal hygiene

 Bim Bam Boo toilet paper has your back (and behind)

 From the get-go, we set out to level the playing field for vulva-owners.
 By creating a roll that works in harmony with your body’s natural biochemistry, you can help reduce or eliminate UTI’s.
 The fact is, some types of toilet paper (*ahem* looking at you overpriced fluffy stuff) can actually increase your chances of getting a UTI.
 Many tree-based toilet papers are produced with harmful chemicals like chlorine bleach, formaldehyde, and irritating scents.
 There are hidden dangers of toilet paper, but not with Bim Bam Boo.
 Our bamboo toilet paper formula is 100% toxin-free, making it hypoallergenic and pH neutral.
 We want your wiping experience to have you feeling sparkly clean in all the right places.
 Want to try a wipe?
-Check out our free sample form to receive a special gift from the BBB Crew for no charge.
+Check out our trial rolls.
 Or head to our online store to secure your 24 pack of bamboo toilet paper rolls today.